 Affordable options and open curricula

 I’m not discounting that our financial capability has a lot to do with our decisions.
 Of course, ideally, we commit to paying for things that we can afford.
 But if this is the main reason why you are going to do independent homeschooling, let me just inform you that there are many homeschool providers that provide affordable options.
-Tuition fees for homeschooling can range to as high as 70K to as low as 4K.
+Tuition fees for homeschooling can range to as high as 70K to as low as 10K a year.

 If all else fail, DepEd said in the same interview I mentioned above that they are now allowing public schools to accept homeschool registrants.
 So if it’s really just the tuition fee you’re anxious about, then perhaps you should look into these options first.
 Why go through all the complications when you can register in a public school for free and have all the documentations and accreditations worked out for you?

 As for flexibility in choosing your materials and curriculum, there are also many open curriculum providers out there that allow you to customise your homeschool as you see best fit for your child.

 I’ve made a list of those whom I think are a perfect fit for Independent Homeschooling.

 1. Independent Homeschooling is recommended for those who intend to live abroad.

 If your family is planning to migrate to another country, having a transcript from an international provider might prove handy to have.
 Besides, it will be one less work to do since you don’t have to adjust anything.

 2. Independent Homeschooling is recommended for those who intend to study abroad.

 If your child aims to study abroad or apply for ballet or performing arts scholarships in the US, Canada, or UK, he’s going to need a transcript of records from an accepted international provider.